Bang's problem and symplectic invariants: Fractional Bang-type results

 \subsection{Linear programming considerations and covering by Euclidean cylinders}

 A \emph{fractional Bang theorem} would be a result showing that if a convex body $K$ is covered by a family of planks so that every point of $K$ is covered at least $k$ times, then the sum of widths is at least $Wk$ for some constant $W$.
+Below we calculate $W$ for certain cases and show that it generally must be less than the constant from the original Bang-type results.

-Another equivalent statement would be to consider weighted planks covering any point in $K$ with sum of weights at least one and deduce that the weighed sum of widths is at least $W$.
-Here width can be measured with any norm.
-The usual linear programming argument with the Farkas lemma shows that this kind of results is equivalent to an estimate $w(P) \ge W \mu (P\cap K)$ for an appropriately chosen probability measure $\mu$ on $K$.
+Another equivalent statement (explaining the term ``fractional'') would be to consider the planks with non-negative weights covering any point in $K$ with the sum of weights at this point at least $1$, and deduce that the weighed sum of widths of the planks is at least $W$.
+Again, we in principle measure the width of a plank in arbitrary norm.

+Minimization of the weighted sum of the planks is a linear programming problem with an infinite number of variables (weights of the planks) and constraints (the points with their requirements to be covered at least $1$ time).
+A lower bound $W$ in this problem is evidently given by any probability Borel measure $\mu$ in $K$ satisfying $w(P) \ge W \mu (P\cap K)$.
+A version of the Farkas lemma then concludes that the maximum of such lower bounds (the maximum is attained because of the compactness of the space of measures) is in fact equal to the minimum in the original problem, is we extend the original problem from finite collections of planks to integrals over a measure on the set of planks.

 This technique is hard to apply for arbitrary bodies and norms, so we concentrate on the case of the Euclidean norm in $\mathbb R^n$ and its unit ball $B^n$.
-For $n\ge 3$ we take $\mu$ to be the normalized surface area on $\partial B^n$, then the constant $W_n$ is easily calculated: